• Search by category

 Adapting Healthcare Systems and Societal Structures

-Moreover, Jagger has emphasized the role of technology and innovation in supporting older adults to live independently for longer.
-Assistive technologies, such as wearable health monitors or home-based care systems, can help older individuals manage their health and maintain autonomy, potentially reducing the strain on healthcare services and caregivers.
+She advocates for healthcare that is more integrated and person-centred, with a focus on managing multiple conditions simultaneously rather than treating each in isolation [12].
+Moreover, Jagger has emphasised the role of technology and innovation in supporting older adults to live independently for longer.
+Assistive technologies, such as wearable health monitors, telehealth systems, and home-based care platforms, can help individuals manage their health and maintain autonomy, potentially reducing strain on healthcare services and caregivers [13].

 Healthy Ageing for All: Reducing Health Inequalities